 Journey of the Soul

-According to the Greek culture, a butterfly symbolizes the journey of a soul to heaven.
+In the Greek culture, a butterfly symbolizes the journey of a soul to heaven.
 Greeks believe that when a person dies, his soul is taken to the heaven by a butterfly.
 Even the Mayans believed that butterflies carried the souls of dead warriors.

 A butterfly is a symbol of joy in the Japanese culture.
 There is no doubt that the butterfly, with its rainbow of colors, is a positive tattoo design.